LuminAID PackLite Max 2-in-1 Review

 Our Analysis and Test Results

 We took it out camping and tested it in tents, cabins, and cars.
-This light is all but indispensable if you find yourself deep in the backcountry on a regular basis.
+This light could be indispensable if you find yourself deep in the backcountry on a regular basis.

-It lacks the brightness of many other lanterns in this review but otherwise scores well across the board.
+It lacks the brightness of many other lanterns in this review and it could be prone to punctures, but it otherwise scores well.
 We are especially in love with its practical and thoughtful feature set.

 This lantern will do an admirable job of lighting up the night if you and a friend want to stay up playing cards in your tent.
-Its turbo mode shines at 150 lumens, comparable to compact lantern models like the Black Diamond Zip.
+Its turbo mode shines at 150 lumens, comparable to non-solar-powered lantern models.
 There are four other modes as well: high, at 75 lumens; medium, at 18 lumens; low, at 15 lumens; and flashing, also at 15 lumens.

 In our testing, its runtime was a bit of a disappointment.
 Its advertised 50 hours (on low), lasted just about 42 hours.
 On its highest setting, this light will last only about 2-5 hours.
 In our testing, turbo-mode runtime typically fell at the lower end of that range.